StarAntonU/bookstore/README.md

 + Create, update, or delete books
 + Search books by parameters
 + Manage categories: create, update, delete, view
-+ Manage orders: view all, update status
++ Manage orders: view all update status

 To continue testing as a regular user, you need to register a new account.